 Assumptions

-Before applying TC, it is of great significance to bear in mind the assumptions that determine the reliability and applicability of TC method.
-In TC, it is assumed that 1) the three forcing data should be independent, for instance, they are derived from different instruments in our dataset; 2) The errors of three independent products should be independent or unrelated (Cov(εi,εj)=0, Cov(εi,Rj)=0) which refers as zero cross-correlation.
+For TC method, a few assumptions are needed: 1) the three forcing data should be independent, for instance, they are derived from different instruments in our dataset; 2) The errors of three independent products should be independent or unrelated (Cov(εi,εj)=0, Cov(εi,Rj)=0) which refers as zero cross-correlation.
 3) The expectation of error is treated as zero known as the unbiasedness assumption which is often described in geostatistical analysis e.g. kriging.

-The three sensor products we selected gauge only, radar only, satellite only meet above criteria well because they are not able to interact with each other.
+The three precipitation products we selected based on gauge only, radar only, and satellite only to meet above criteria well because they are not able to interact with each other.
 In fact, three sensors are the natural testbed for TC in rainfall uncertainty estimation.
+The detailed TC functions and explanations are listed in Appendix A.

 Expressions